-Guided by John MacNabb

-Senior Lecturer in Palaeolithic Archaeology at Southampton University since 2010, John has researched widely within South Africa including Makapansgat.
+Guided by Dr John McNabb Senior Lecturer in Palaeolithic Archaeology at Southampton University since 2010, John has researched widely within South Africa including Makapansgat.

 Price includes

 - Expert Guide Lecturer & Professional Tour Manager

 - Entries to all sites as per the itinerary

 - Field notes

-- · All taxes & gratuities
+- · All taxes & gratuities Included travel

 All local transport

 Accommodation

-Accommodation in Johannesburg, Polokwane, Mapungubwe National Park, Tzaneen, Kruger National Park, Great Zimbabwe & Bulawayo
+• Accommodation in Johannesburg, Polokwane, Mapungubwe National Park, Tzaneen, Kruger National Park, Great Zimbabwe & Bulawayo

 Culinary inclusions

-- 13 breakfasts, 13 lunches & 13 dinners
+- 13 breakfasts 13 lunches & 13 dinners

-- Water with all meals, tea or coffee with dinner
+- · Water with all meals, tea or coffee with dinner

 Dates & prices per person

-Date Twin/Dbl Share SS
+Date Twin/Dbl Share SS 1st - 14th Apr \$13.600 \$1155

-FULL

-31st Mar - 13th Apr '24 \$13,540 \$12,186 \$1,100 \$990

-28th Mar - 12th Apr '25 \$ 13,875 \$12,488 \$1,210 \$1,089
+EARLY BOOKING OFFER - SAVE \$770pp on the above price.
+See page 2 for full details.

-For full details of this tour visit andantetravels.co.uk/asaz
+For full details of this tour visit andantetravels.com/asaz

-Eastern Mediterranean & the Middle East
+To book a tour today visit andantetravels.com or call 212-986-3056 110 To book a tour today visit andantetravels.com or call 212-986-3056 Image: Sterkfontein Image: Great Zimbabwe & Impala in the jungle

-With a range of tours that can take you to Turkey and Jordan, and from sites that include the rock-cut city of Petra, the Eastern Mediterranean and Middle East are truly astounding places to explore from an archaeological perspective.
+EASTERN MEDITERRANEAN & THE MIDDLE EAST With a range of tours that can take you to Turkey and Jordan, and from sites that include the rock-cut city of Petra, the Eastern Mediterranean and Middle East are truly astounding places to explore from an archaeological perspective.
 Anatolia and the Levant were central to the development of permanent settlements and to the agricultural revolution.
 The domestication of crops in the beginning of the Holocene, which saw a transformation in the natural environment with the introduction of irrigation and deforestation, was later accompanied by the domestication of animals and, later, by the development of pottery.
 This fundamental change in the lifestyles of humans is hotly debated as scholars contest a variety of questions, including whether permanent settlements gave rise to the development of farming or whether the advent of farming gave rise to static habitations.
 For these questions, Göbekli Tepe in Turkey is instrumental.
 The site, which dates to the 10th millennium, houses several monumental circular buildings which appear to have a religious aspect to them, and which may have serviced peoples coming from a wide area.
 What is interesting is that dwellings and evidence of cultivation haven't yet been found, which may give clues to the development of permanent settlements.
 Turkey is also home to Çatal Hüyük, dating from the 8th to the 6th millennium BC, which provides invaluable evidence for the development of this agricultural revolution a few millennia after Göbekli Tepe.

-Both Anatolia and the Levant also prospered in Classical Antiquity, as is clear from the proliferation of such outstanding archaeological sites as the Lebanese site of Baalbek with its enormous Temple of Bacchus, as well as the Anatolian sites of Ephesus, Pergamon and Aphrodisias with their stunning collection of monuments.
+Both Anatolia and the Levant also prospered in Classical Antiquity, as is clear from the proliferation of such outstanding archaeological sites as the as the Anatolian sites of Ephesus, Pergamon and Aphrodisias with their stunning collection of monuments.
 What is, perhaps, not emphasised enough is how multicultural this part of the world is, as is particularly evident with the Nabateans who produced the stunning rock cut buildings, such as the Monastery and Treasury in Petra.
 The Levant also houses a number of impressive castles, notably Kerak, erected in the medieval period and instrumental in understanding the crusades and concomitant Christian attempts to regain the Holy Land.